buzzingpixel/executive-ee/readme.md

 <div align="center">
-    <h1>Executive: A CLI for ExpressionEngine</h1>
+    <h1>Executive: A Development Toolbox for ExpressionEngine</h1>
 </div>

-## Executive 2.x requires EE 4
+## Executive requires EE 4

-Because of the changes required to the ChannelDesigner class that were backwards incompatible with EE 3, Executive has been updated to 2.x and requires EE 4.
+Executive 3.x and newer requires ExpressionEngine 4 or newer.

 ## About Executive for ExpressionEngine